The0nlyJuan/plateful_palette/README.md

 3. **Nutritional Information**: For each recipe, the app pulls detailed nutritional data from the Nutritionix API and displays it to the user.

-4. **Meal Planning & Grocery List**: Users can plan their meals using a drag-and-drop interface.
-The app then generates a categorized shopping list based on the selected recipes.

-5. **Community Features**: Users can share recipes, rate others, and engage with the community through challenges and discussions.

 ### 🧩 System Architecture

 - **Frontend**: The user interface is built using HTML, CSS, and JavaScript, ensuring a smooth and responsive user experience.